-- 1. The Board of Trustees will foster ākonga achievement by providing teaching and learning programmes consistent with the New Zealand Curriculum and our vision for a local curriculum based on Voice, Action and Identity. - 2.
-The Board of Trustees, through the Principal and staff, will develop and implement a curriculum: - That develops powerful learners who use their voice and take action based on their identities in the service of their communities. - That is underpinned by and consistent with the principles of the NZ Curriculum. - In which the values set out in the NZ Curriculum are encouraged, modelled and explored by ākonga. - That supports ākonga to develop the key competencies set out in the NZ Curriculum. - 3.
-The Board of Trustees, through the Principal and staff, will: - Continue to develop a local curriculum that meets our VAI vision - Work with PEKA schools to align our local curriculums - Consult with ākonga and community to develop a curriculum that enables ākonga pathways through school and beyond - 4.
-The Board of Trustees, through the Principal and staff, will provide all ākonga in Years 9-10 with effectively taught programmes of learning in: - English - Creative Arts He Mahi Toi - Health and Physical Education - Languages Ngā Reo o te Ao - Mathematics and Statistics - Personalised Learning - Science - Social Sciences - Technology - Transition - 5.
-The Board of Trustees will, through the Principal and staff: - Gather information that is sufficiently comprehensive to enable evaluation of ākonga progress and achievement. - Identify ākonga and groups of ākonga who are not achieving, who are at risk of not achieving, or who have special needs and identify approaches to support their learning. - In partnership with the school's Māori community, develop and make known its plans and targets for improving the achievement of Māori ākonga. - In consultation with the school's Pasifika and other communities, develop and make known its plans and targets for improving the achievement of Pasifika and other ākonga. - 6.
-The Board of Trustees will, through the Principal and staff, implement its curriculum in accordance with the priorities set out in the National Education Goals and the National Administration Guidelines.
+- 1. The Board of Trustees will foster student achievement by providing teaching and learning programmes consistent with the New Zealand Curriculum. - 2.
+The Board of Trustees, through the Principal and staff, will develop and implement a curriculum: - That is underpinned by and consistent with the principles of the NZ Curriculum. - In which the values set out in the NZ Curriculum are encouraged, modelled and explored by students. - That supports students to develop the key competencies set out in the NZ Curriculum. - 3.
+The Board of Trustees, through the Principal and staff, will provide all students in Years 9-10 with effectively taught programmes of learning in: - English - Creative Arts - Health and Physical Education - Languages Te Moana Nui-a-Kiwa - Mathematics and Statistics - Science - Social Sciences, and - Technology, Transition, Personalised Learning - 4.
+The Board of Trustees will, through the Principal and staff: - Gather information that is sufficiently comprehensive to enable evaluation of student progress and achievement. - Identify students and groups of students who are not achieving, who are at risk of not achieving, or who have special needs and identify approaches to support their learning. - In partnership with the school's Māori community, develop and make known its plans and targets for improving the achievement of Māori students. - In consultation with the school's Pasifika community, develop and make known its plans and targets for improving the achievement of Pasifika students. - 5.
+The Board of Trustees will, through the Principal and staff, implement its curriculum in accordance with the priorities set out in the National Education Goals and the National Administration Guidelines. - 6.
+Where a policy of Porirua College addresses a situation where student needs are or may be perceived to be greater than those of the general body of students, and these policies entail moving resources from the general body to the students in question, the policy shall take effect only to the extent to which it is practical and reasonable to reduce the resources available to the general body of students.